Tailwind Tribes is now Tailwind Communities. And it's still your little secret for skyrocketing Pinterest reach and traffic to your blog.

 - Delete any poor-quality pins that are not relevant.
 Delete non tall or portrait-sized pins.

-HOT TIP: Tribes have a message function so you can message your Tribemates, which is very handy.
+HOT TIP: Tailwind Communities have a message function so you can message your Community members, which is very handy.
 This could be used in a moderation situation to warn members if they are not sticking to the rules.

-Skyrocket your Pinterest Reach – Get Started with Tailwind Tribes!
+Skyrocket your Pinterest Reach – Get Started with Tailwind Communities.

-Tailwind Tribes are a great way to find great content to share and skyrocket your Pinterest Reach.
+Tailwind Communities are a great way to find great content to share and skyrocket your Pinterest Reach.

-Tribes alone is worth trying a free account, but I highly recommend you take the full functionality of Tailwind for a spin on a free trial.
-You’ll love it and your Pinterest Reach will love you for it.
+The Community feature alone is worth trying a free account for, but I highly recommend you take the full functionality of Tailwind for a spin on a free trial.
+You'll love it and your Pinterest Reach will love you for it.

-Find out more about Tribes here and get started! (click on Sign Up with Pinterest for your free account with Tailwind).
+Find out more about Tailwind Communities here and get started! (click on Sign Up with Pinterest for your free account with Tailwind).
 Tailwind is an official Pinterest Partner so you will be in good hands.

 Over to You

-Have you used Tailwind Tribes before to increase your Pinterest Reach?
+Have you used Tailwind Communities before to increase your Pinterest Reach?
 Will you try it?